Like somewhere straight out of a Famous Five adventure, you can only reach Lihou Island at Guernsey’s lowest tides via a cobbled causeway.

 How to Get to Lihou Island

 The island is accessed on foot from Guernsey by a causeway at low tides throughout the year and is free of charge to visit.
 Lihou is often exposed and, even in summer, can be chilly.
-Be sure to wear sturdy walking shoes as the path can be wet (and your swimmers if you want to venture into the Venus Pool on the other side!).
+Be sure to wear sturdy walking shoes as the path can be wet (and something to swim in if you want to venture into the Venus Pool on the other side!).
 For more information on Lihou, and to check when the causeway is open throughout the year, visit their website.

 Please note that the island is really only accessible on foot at low tide, so you need to keep an eye on the tide in order to avoid getting stranded over there!
 Tide timetables can be found online.